waelsy123/el-avs/AddNewStrategy.md

-### Guide: Adding a New Strategy to the Hello World AVS
+### Guide: Adding a New Strategy to the Lending Protocol AVS

-This guide will help you add a new strategy to the Hello World AVS using Foundry scripts.
+This guide will help you add a new strategy to the Lending Protocol AVS using Foundry scripts.

 ### Prerequisites

 Before starting, ensure you have the following:
 - A development environment set up with Foundry.
-- Access to the EigenLayer contracts and the Hello World AVS contracts.
+- Access to the EigenLayer contracts and the Lending Protocol AVS contracts.
-- A deployed instance of the Hello World AVS.
+- A deployed instance of the Lending Protocol AVS.
 - The following addresses:
   - Proxy Admin Address
   - Pauser Registry Address